paulodiff/GDPR_VS_LLM/README.md

 [Hugging Face](https://huggingface.co/) The platform where the machine learning community collaborates on models, datasets, and applications.

 [LMStudio](https://lmstudio.ai/) Permette di eseguire LLM in locale.

+[Streamlit](https://streamlit.io/)A faster way to build and share data apps

 ## Idea generale